 Leading up to this I knew I wanted a keepsake to remember him by.
 I didn’t have anything like that from Paddy, I wasn’t an internet user when he passed over so had no awareness of what was available, if anything in 2001.
 I searched for Pet Bereavement keepsakes as well as consider his sensitive disposal.
 Paddy was buried in our garden by my husband, as I have said earlier, somewhere he loved.
 This time around this was not going to be an option, aside from the fact he didn’t like to be alone outside, we are in the process of selling our home and moving.

-I chose www.a-lastingimpression.co.uk to make my keepsake.
-This is run by a lovely girl called Hannah.
+The particular company I used does not appear to still be trading but this one is very similar and provides the same service.
 I had a silver charm made of Murphy’s paw print which I now have attached by a jump ring to a Links of London bracelet.
-Hannah sends you a kit which comprises of a special cloth and paper, with which you take a paw print.
-You then return this to Hannah and she makes a rubber stamp that she stamps into the charm.
-I had this made in June, again as I didn’t want to have to do this in a crisis.
+You are sent a kit which comprises of a special cloth and paper, with which you take a paw print.
+Once you return it a rubber stamp is made that then stamps into the charm.
+I had this made in advance once I knew he was ailing as I didn’t want to have to do this in a crisis.

-The service from Hannah, was so helpful and she has excellent communication skills.
 My finished charm is beautiful – the print looks so like Murphy’s paw -I know those pads anywhere!
-She also returns the original stamp she has made in case you should lose the charm and need to have a new one made.
+I received the original stamp back in case I should lose the charm and need to have a new one made.
 Now that he has gone, I am so glad I had this done.
 I treasure it.

 Rossendale Pet Crematorium